UpsideDownFoxxo/factorio-lambda/docs/concepts.md

 This makes it easy to create UIs that have to display a lot of dynamic data.

 # Data Storage
-Data is stored in a subsection of the `storage` global:
+As part of the reactivity mechanism, *Lambda* makes use of proxy objects to track changes to the underlying data.
+This is limited to specific subsections of the `storage` table to avoid being overly invasive and potentially slowing down/breaking other mod code.
+This means you have to 'opt in' to the reactivity by saving your data in these sections:
 - `storage.g` is used for global state, accessible to all functions, no matter what player they belong to.
 - `storage.p` is used to save player-specific state.
-It's only populated inside event handlers (like `_click`) or effects.
+It's only populated inside the context of event handlers (like `_click`) or effects.
+You can also manually create a context with the '`run`' function of the '`player_scope`' module.
-  The raw data for each player lives in the `storage.reactive.players` table

 # Components
 A UI component is made up of at least a `props` table, where basic properties of the component are defined.
+Components (as of now) map 1:1 to in-game ui elements
 ```lua
 local example = {
   props={"button","example-button",caption="Hello World!"}